C2SP/wycheproof/doc/ecdh.md

 The test vectors contain a number of invalid encoded ephemeral keys.
 Some of the test vectors contain a shared secret key.
 This is done so that a ECDH computation done after importing an invalid key can be evaluate.
-I.e. If importing a key is somewhat forgiving, but the ECDH compuatation is nevertheless correct then this is less likely to lead to an attack than if the ECDH compuation after importing an invalid key leads to an incorrect point multiplication.
+I.e. If importing a key is somewhat forgiving, but the ECDH computatation is nevertheless correct then this is less likely to lead to an attack than if the ECDH computation after importing an invalid key leads to an incorrect point multiplication.